fyne-io/docs.fyne.io/api/v2.5/container.md

 ```go
 func (c *Container) MinSize() Size
 ```
-MinSize calculates the minimum size of a Container.
-This is delegated to the Layout, if specified, otherwise it will mimic MaxLayout.
+MinSize calculates the minimum size of c.
+This is delegated to the [Container.Layout], if specified, otherwise it will be calculated.

 #### func (*Container) Move